praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ```

 ##### Line Break
-The HTML `br` element is used to add a line break to an HTML paragraph element.
-It breaks the text and continue it in the next line.The HTML br element is a void element.
+The HTML `br` element helps to break the text and continue it in the next line.
+The HTML br element is a void element.

 ```HTML
 <p>